gordofreemo/adv-compilers/README.md

 Advance Compilers
 =================
 A class that explores the beauty of functional compilers.
+All implemented in Haskell with Parsec.

 Topics
 ------